-e-mail: Werner.
-Smolny@uni-ulm.de
+e-mail: Werner.Smolny@uni-ulm.de

 This paper is part of the research projects "Productivity adjustment in East Germany" and "Investment in East Germany".
-I like to thank the Fritz Thyssen Stiftung and the Deutsche Forschungsgemeinschaft for financial support of those projects.
+I like to thank the Fritz Thyssen Stiftung and the Deutsche Forschungsgemeinschaft for financial support of those projects and the editor of this journal and three anonymous referees for helpful comments and suggestions on an earlier version of this paper.